 - Community Vision is a non-profit organization that, along with over 200 volunteers from the community, brings people together in common purpose and acts as a catalyst for creating positive change to achieve what is best for the people who live and work in Meriden.

 - Meriden Children First is a community-centered not-for-profit organization that redirects human and financial resources to bettering the social, educational and health outcomes of Meriden children age birth to eight.

-- The Greater Meriden Chamber of Commerce is an independent, private non-profit membership organization.
-Volunteers from over 500 member businesses work to improve the economic and civic vitality of the Meriden community.
+- The Midstate Chamber of Commerce, based in Meriden, CT, is an independent, private non-profit membership organization which promotes and serves its member businesses in Berlin, Cheshire, Meriden, Southington, Wallingford and throughout central Connecticut.
+Volunteers from over 550 member businesses work to improve the economic and civic vitality of the greater Meriden area.

 - The School Readiness Program is providing our three and four year old children with the experience needed to assure that they enter kindergarten ready to learn.
 It is also raising the quality of childcare throughout the City by offering free courses for child care providers to attain national designation as Child Development Associates.

 - is housed in the former Curtis Memorial Library, a historic building which has recently undergone a $2 million renovation by the City of Meriden.
 The Center features a variety of community programs and is also available for private rentals.